Businesses

-Forex markup fee explained: the hidden cost eating 3-5% of your international payments
+Forex markup fee: The hidden 3-5% cost on international payments

 You sent an invoice for $5,000.
 Your client paid it three days ago.
 But your bank account shows only ₹3,98,500 instead of the expected ₹4,15,000.